Rodney Murphy

 Rodney Edward "Rod" Murphy (born 16 October 1946 in Winnipeg, Manitoba) was a New Democratic Party member of the House of Commons of Canada.
 He was a teacher by profession.

 He represented the Manitoba riding of Churchill where he was first elected in the 1979 federal election.
 He was re-elected in the 1980, 1984 and 1988 federal elections, therefore serving in the 31st, 32nd, 33rd and 34th Canadian Parliaments.

-Murphy left federal politics after his defeat in the 1993 federal election to Elijah Harper of the Liberal party.
+Murphy left federal politics after his defeat in the 1993 federal election to Elijah Harper of the Liberal Party.

+He was the manager of Niki Ashton's successful campaign to become MP for Churchill in 2008.